hibbitts-design/docsify-this/README.md

 Set the page heading levels (i.e. h1, h2, etc.) to be included in the Page Table of Contents with the optional **toc-headings** parameter, for example:
 https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-publishing-starter-kit/main/docs&homepage=introduction.md&toc=true&toc-headings=h1,h2,h3

-##### toc-narrow

-Use a less wide Page Table of Contents with the optional **toc-narrow** parameter, for example:
-https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-publishing-starter-kit/main/docs&homepage=introduction.md&toc-narrow=true.
-This parameter can be particularly valuable when embedding content where a smaller screen area is likely.

 ##### zoom-images